Who can use this feature?

 - Neodeluxe uses variables within a data source for each tenant (Data Source Schema).
 These variables contain real-time values.
 When any of these variables change or are influenced by an event—such as the completion of a task or a synchronization process—these modifications will be reflected in the corresponding queues.

-Triggering Queues by Tasks allows users to establish a connection between queues so that a task in one queue generates a task in the next queue upon completion.
+Triggering Queues by Task Completion allows users to establish a connection between queues so that a task in one queue generates a task in the next queue upon completion.
 This creates a sequential workflow, where tasks are created one after another as they are resolved.

-- In the Triggered By section, select the Tasks button.
+- In the Queue Trigger Section, select the Tasks Completion button.

 - Complete the following fields: